 is a media artist and composer.
 Her body of work includes sound recordings, audio-visual installations, performances, sound design for cinema, and scores for orchestra and chamber music concerts.

 Block's work evolves with her interests and research.
-Current work reflects her interests in site specificity, ethnographic sound, architectural sound, and found/archival materials from the 1950's-1990's
+Current work reflects her interests in site specificity, ethnographic sound, architecture, and found/archival materials from the 1950's-1990's

-Her solo performances include partially improvised pieces for electronics, amplified objects, and piano, presented in a slow and deliberate gestural style that Steve Smith of the New York Times described recently as having “palpable sensations of volition and emotional involvement.”
+Additional solo performances include partially improvised pieces for electronics, amplified objects, and piano, that Steve Smith of the New York Times described recently as having “palpable sensations of volition and emotional involvement.”

 For twenty years, Block has performed, premiered and exhibited her work throughout Europe, America, and Japan in tours in festivals including Incubate (Tilburg), Festival del Bosque Germinal (Mexico City), Sonic Light (Amsterdam), Kontraste (Krems), Dissonanze (Rome), Archipel (Geneva) Angelica (Bologna), Sunoni per il Popolo (Montreal), and many others.
 Additionally, she has presented work at the ICA (London), MCA (Chicago), La Biennale di Venezia 52nd International Festival of Contemporary Music, The Kitchen (NYC), ISSUE Project RoomExperimental Intermedia (Brooklyn), and TIFF (Toronto).

-She has completed residencies and premiered works at Mills College of Music, The School of the Art Institute of Chicago, The Thacher School, Flagler College, DePauw, and The Berklee College of Music.
-Block has presented talks at additional universities in film, music, media arts, and anthropology departments, including Yale University, University of Chicago, and Indiana University.
+Block has completed visiting teaching residencies and premiered works at Mills College of Music, The School of the Art Institute of Chicago, The Thacher School, Flagler College, DePauw, and The Berklee College of Music, among others.
+Block has presented talks and workshops at additional universities in film, music, media arts, and anthropology departments, including Yale University, University of Chicago, Harvard University, and Indiana University.

-Block has created sound installations for public sites and exhibition spaces including the Museum of Contemporary Art in Chicago, CONTEXT (Miami and NY), The Jay Pritzker Pavilion in Millennium Park (Chicago), the library at Wesleyan University in Connecticut, the Lincoln Conservatory Fern Room (Chicago), and at the “Echoes Through the Mountains” exhibit at the 2006 Winter Olympics (Turin, Italy).
+Block has created site specific sound installations for public spaces and exhibition spaces including the Museum of Contemporary Art in Chicago, Sokolowsko Sanitorium (Poland), CONTEXT (Miami and NY), The Jay Pritzker Pavilion in Millennium Park (Chicago), the library at Wesleyan University in Connecticut, the Lincoln Conservatory Fern Room (Chicago), and at the “Echoes Through the Mountains” exhibit at the 2006 Winter Olympics (Turin, Italy).